Know the symptoms so you can stay safe.

-This particular bacteria or pathogen can only live inside a host animal.
-“It’s also called a vector-borne disease,” said Dr. Aucott. “[Lyme disease] is transmitted from animal to animal by the bite of a tick.
-The vector is the tick just like the vector is the mosquito in malaria,” he says.
+Lyme disease can only live inside a host animal and is transmitted from animal to animal by the bite of a tick.
 Even if you removed an infected tick soon after a bite, you could still get Lyme disease.

 “Within seven to 14 days after removal of an infected tick, an enlarged—at least two inches in diameter—skin infection or rash will develop at the tick bite site if that tick has transmitted Borrelia burgdorferi (the Lyme disease bacterium)," says Dr. Wormser.
 This rash is called “erythema migrans."
 “It's important that any individual with tick exposure look once daily at the entire skin surface to see if a rash has developed for 30 days," Dr. Wormser adds.
 The rash might like a bull's eye but only about 30 percent of rashes look like that.
 “The rashes are usually uniformly red or bluish-red and round but they don't have that ring within a ring appearance," says Dr. Aucott.